 “Think of it: More than 40 years after the war on cancer was declared by President Richard Nixon in 1971, we are not much closer to preventing the disease. … When have Americans ever waged such a long, drawn-out and costly war, with no end in sight?” she wrote in a blog before the book was released.

-In the book, she also questions why after 40 years of fighting cancer, that the methods of treating it chemotherapy, radiation and a variety of drugs are so toxic, and actually increase the risk of developing other cancers.
+In the book, she also questions why after 40 years of fighting cancer, that the methods of treating it — chemotherapy, radiation therapy and a variety of drugs — are so toxic, and actually increase the risk of developing other cancers.